Sierra Leone Shopping and nightlife

 Shopping in Sierra Leone

 Freetown is the major shopping area of Sierra Leone, where you'll be able to browse local arts and crafts in a number of markets.
 Victoria Park is one of the largest markets, where visitors can find all sorts of tailored clothes, hats and leather shoes to complement your wardrobe.
-Big Market (near Government wharf) will be of special interest to those looking for wood and bone carvings, traditionally woven baskets and cultural ‘bush-medicine’ trinkets to satisfy your curiosity for animistic artefacts.
+Big Market (near Government wharf) will be of special interest to those looking for wood carvings, traditionally woven baskets and cultural ‘bush-medicine’ trinkets to satisfy your curiosity for animistic artefacts.

-It is common to haggle with the craft shopkeepers in Sierra Leone, and a negotiation would normally start with a high price from the shopkeeper.
-The main technique is to half the price, and then work your way up whilst the shopkeeper works his/her way down until you both reach a reasonable compromise.
+It is common to haggle with the craft shopkeepers in Sierra Leone, and negotiation would normally start with a high price from the shopkeeper.
+The main technique is to half the price, and then work your way up while the shopkeeper works his/her way down until you both reach a reasonable compromise.

 Nightlife in Sierra Leone

 The only cinema has unfortunately been closed until further notice, but makeshift cinemas (widescreen TVs in a backroom) are popping up all over town, usually showing old cheesy action movies.
-There is however a booming film industry that is set to compete with Ghana, Burkina-Faso and even Nollywood when it comes to production and filming.
+There is, however, a booming film industry that is set to compete with Ghana, Burkina-Faso and even Nollywood when it comes to production and filming.

 The National Stadium has regular ‘big music acts’ performing on a weekly basis, and also showcases some impressive national and international sporting events.

-When it comes to celebrating bank holidays, Sierra Leoneans know how.
+When it comes to celebrating bank holidays, Sierra Leoneans know-how.
 You will often come across ‘all-nighter’ sound systems to which the youth will dance from the evening to the break of dawn, and sometimes for two to three days straight.